mayope/keycloakmigration/README.md

           - test2

 This will replace `${JAVA_HOME}` with the system variable JAVA_HOME present at runtime

+# Troubleshooting hashes
+The hash implementation from 0.0.12 to 0.1.0 has changed so the old hashes will always throw an error.
+An hash error may also occur if you did make a syntactic but not semantic change to the changelog.
+You can however call the migration script with the `--correct-hashes` switch and it will just replace the failing hashes.
+This will skip any control mechanism and you must to make sure that you have the same changelog that you migrated before.
+It will only check for the number of hashes to skip or execute migrations!

+> **Dont use the `--correct-hashes` switch in build pipelines!**

 # Supported migrations
 This are the currently implemented commands.
 I hope I can find the time to implement more of them.